BrenoFariasdaSilva/Simpsons-Family-Recognizer/README.md

 ## Introduction
+Classification problems in AI involve assigning predefined labels or categories to input data based on its features.
+The goal is to train models that can generalize patterns from labeled examples to accurately predict the class of new, unseen instances.
+In this project, we use the K-Nearest Neighbors (K-NN) algorithm to detect credit card fraud, but there are many others supervised learning algorithms that can be used to solve classification problems, such as Decision Trees, Support Vector Machines (SVM), Multilayer Perceptron (MLP), Random Forest, etc.

 ### K-Nearest Neighbors - K-NN
 K-Nearest Neighbors (K-NN) is a simple and widely used machine learning algorithm that falls under the category of supervised learning.
 It is a non-parametric and instance-based method used for classification and regression tasks.